instructed-glacier-model/igm-doc/docs/modules/processes/data_assimilation.md

 # Module `data_assimilation`

 A data assimilation module in IGM allows users to determine the optimal ice thickness, top ice surface, and/or ice flow parameters that best match observational data, such as surface ice velocities, ice thickness profiles, and top ice surface elevation, while maintaining consistency with the ice flow emulator (`iceflow`) used in forward modeling.
-This page provides guidance on using the data assimilation module as a preparatory step for running a forward or prognostic model in IGM. **Check at the IGM technical paper for further details [1].**
+This page provides guidance on using the data assimilation module as a preparatory step for running a forward or prognostic model in IGM. **Check at the IGM technical paper for further details [@Jouvet2026].**

-[1] Concepts and capabilities of the Instructed Glacier Model 3.X.X, Jouvet and al.

 **Note:** The optimization process requires some expertise, and parameter tuning may be necessary to achieve meaningful results.
 Use this module carefully and be prepared to explore various parameter configurations.
 Feel free to contact us to verify the consistency of your results.